DojoEngineers/chore-tracker/README.md

 ## 🚀 Deployment

-We are currently in the user testing phase of our application and hope to deploy it on both the Apple App Store and Google Play Store soon!
+Our app is currently available on the Apple App Store!
+We are in the testing phase for Google Play and plan to release it there soon.

 ## ✍️ Authors